chhabinath/chhabinath.github.io/README.md

 ### Project 2 Name
 - Description: Briefly describe the project, its purpose, and technologies used.
 - Demo: [Link to live demo (if available)]
-- GitHub Repository: [Link to GitHub repository]
+- GitHub Repository: [Link to GitHub repository] -->

 <!-- Add more projects as necessary -->

 ## Skills
-- Programming Languages: List the programming languages you're proficient in.
+- Programming Languages: c, Java, python, Mysql.
-- Technologies/Frameworks: Mention relevant technologies, frameworks, or tools you're experienced with.
+- Technologies/Frameworks: Spring, SpringBoot, Django;
-- Other Skills: Any additional skills or competencies worth highlighting.
+- Other Skills: UI/UX Design.

-## Achievements
-- Any noteworthy achievements, awards, or certifications related to your field.

 ## Education
 - Degree: B-Tech